Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks: Computing approximations for perturbed tori

 in normal form with coefficients as in~\eqref{eq:Ul_sdd}.
 Summarizing, we computed that $e^{\SDD}_{\delta} = E^\SDD+\delta e^{\SDD}_1 + \mathcal{O}(\delta^2)$ where $e^{\SDD}_1(\phi) = RX(\phi)+NY(\phi)$ for $X(\phi)$ and~$Y(\phi)$ as given in \eqref{eq:X}, \eqref{eq:Y}, \eqref{eq:Ycoeff}.
 For the dynamics on this torus we found that $f^\SDD_{\delta} = \Omega^\SDD + \delta f_1^\SDD + \mathcal{O}(\delta^2)$ with $f_1^\SDD$ as given in \eqref{eq:f_all_SDD}.
 This proves the claims of Proposition~\ref{prop:Comp} for~$\SDD$.

 We can write out the first-order approximation of the embedding and the dynamics on the perturbed torus for an explicit coupling function.
-First note that the nontrivial Fourier coefficients~\eqref{eq:Ul_sdd} and~\eqref{eq:Vcoeff} vanish for odd coefficients~$\ell$ of the perturbation function~$h$.
-Thus for the biharmonic coupling function $h(\varphi) = \sin(\varphi+\alpha)+r\sin(2(\varphi+\beta))$ in Proposition~\ref{prop:CompWCoup} we expect that only the second harmonic appears in the reduced dynamics.
+Since the nontrivial Fourier coefficients $U_\ell^{21}, U_\ell^{31}=U_\ell^{32}$ vanish for odd~$\ell$ of the perturbation function~$h$, we expect that only the second harmonic appears in the reduced dynamics for the biharmonic coupling function $h(\varphi) = \sin(\varphi+\alpha)+r\sin(2(\varphi+\beta))$ in Proposition~\ref{prop:CompWCoup}.
 Indeed, for the coupling function we have

 Evaluating~\eqref{eq:f_all_SDD} explicitly yields phase dynamics

 These are embedded in~$\T^6$ via $e^{\SDD}_{\delta} = E^\SDD+\delta e^{\SDD}_1$ with

 and coefficients